Nehemiah 7:1-4

 With the wall finished, Nehemiah organizes protection and leadership, appointing men of integrity and fear of God to guard Jerusalem, though the city remains sparsely populated.

-2 I put my brother Hanani, and Hananiah the governor of the fortress, in charge of Jerusalem; for he was a faithful man, and feared God above many.
+2 Then I put my brother Hanani in charge of Jerusalem, along with Hananiah the commander of the fortress, because he was a faithful man who feared God more than most.

-4 Now the city was wide and large; but the people were few therein, and the houses were not built.
+4 Now the city was large and spacious, but there were few people in it, and the houses had not yet been rebuilt.

 With the wall finished, Nehemiah organizes protection and leadership, appointing men of integrity and fear of God to guard Jerusalem, though the city remains sparsely populated.